-"On the heels of its Brooklyn opening, New York icon Veselka announced its partnership with Madison Square Garden where its pierogies are now available in multiple locations around the venue.
-The restaurant is also expanding to the freezer aisle with pierogies for sale at shops like Westside Market and others around the city." - Melissa McCart
+"On the heels of its Brooklyn opening, the New York icon announced a partnership with Madison Square Garden, where its pierogies are now available in multiple locations around the venue; the restaurant is also expanding into the freezer aisle, selling pierogies at shops like Westside Market and other stores around the city." - Melissa McCart

 "The Williamsburg location of Veselka is more of a normal dinner time scene and less of a late-night haunt than the original Ukrainian diner in the East Village.
 But that doesn’t matter, because the food at their second location is identical to the first and you don’t have to go to Manhattan to get it.
 Come for comforting Ukrainian classics, like a hunter's stew with cabbage and kielbasa, stuffed cabbage, chicken paprikash, and of course, as many potato, goat cheese and arugula, and mushroom sauerkraut pierogi as you can muster.
 You should be prepared to eat a lot of potatoes here, and to finish off your meal with an order of blintzes." - willa moore, neha talreja, bryan kim, kenny yang, will hartman